yudhisteer/Generating-Design-Ideas-from-Keywords/README.md

 #### 2.4 Wasserstein Loss
 An alternative loss function called ```Wasserstein Loss``` - ```W-Loss``` approximates the Earth Mover's Distance.

+The discriminator is no longer bounded between ```0``` and ```1```, i.e, it is no longer discriminating between these two classes.
+And so, our neural network cannot be called a discriminator because it doesn't discriminate between the classes.
+And so, for W-Loss, the equivalent to a discriminator is called a ```critic```, and what the Wasserstein loss function seeks to do is ```increase``` the gap between the scores for real and generated images.

+We can summarize the function as it is described in the Wasserstein GAN paper as follows:

+- Critic Loss = [average critic score on real images] – [average critic score on fake images]
+- Generator Loss = -[average critic score on fake images]

+Where the average scores are calculated across a mini-batch of samples.

 # Conclusion